khwang0/COMP2026-2122PA1/readme.md

 # Demo

 You can refer to the demo program for the correct behavior of the program.
-Your program may behave as follow if it is implemented correctly:
+Your program may behave as follow if it is implemented correctly.
+(Note: this puzzle does not have a unique solution, it is placed here because it is simple.)

 ```txt
 s
 ┼ ─ ─ ─ ┼ ─ ─ ─ ┼ ─ ─ ─ ┼